Who is Joanna Wiebe?

-Again, when you’re in an interview scenario, the first answer they’ll give you will probably be okay but it’ll give you enough to start digging in because now they’re imagining the scenario they were in when they actually started out whatever that X thing is that you’re trying to learn about.
+Again, when you’re in an interview scenario, the first answer they’ll give you will probably be okay but it’ll give you enough to start digging in.
+Because now they’re imagining the scenario they were in when they actually started out whatever that X thing is that you’re trying to learn about.

 Often times it’s what was going on in your life that brought you to check out our service today or to search for our product like this today or whatever that might be.
 That’s my number one question to ask all the time, I love it so much.
 The best copy wins for me come out of answers to that question.
 That’s number one.
 It depends if you’re talking to prospects or actual customers.

 If our competitor is the museum of modern art, let’s say.
 It’s a good competitor to have for this product but if that was our competitor, we could interview people who have been to that competitor and ask them more questions around unexpected outcomes.

 You’re asking a question where they’re going to tell you a surprising or unexpected side effect of using your competition or your competitor’s product or using yours.
 This is where you can draw out more interesting specific examples when we talk about writing copy that converts.

-For Crazy Egg we did this where we had this giant list that came out at the end of it, at the end of asking this question where I think we had on the winning page, we had 30.
+For Crazy Egg we did this, where we had this giant list that came out at the end of it.
+At the end of asking this question, where I think we had on the winning page, we had 30.
 We had three columns of things you could use Crazy Egg to do in your business.

 The list kept going on.
 Sometimes it’ll be really obvious that you already know why people are using your product.
 Then there’s this little unexpected stuff that can help bring your product to life for people who are making assumptions about what your product is.

-What are some unexpected outcomes that actually go in there or what did you experience that was unexpected for you.
-That can help add dimension to the product that you’re trying to sell so people don’t just look at it at surface value but they start imagining that there’s more to this thing that they even thought was possible.
+What are some unexpected outcomes that actually go in there or what did you experience that was unexpected for you?
+That can help add dimension to the product that you’re trying to sell, so people don’t just look at it at surface value but they start imagining that there’s more to this thing that they even thought was possible.

 Those are some bigger questions.
-I do like the adjective question like what word would you use to describe your experience with X. If they just get to choose one word, it’s a short answer question, what word would you use to describe your experience with, with The Simpsons, or with going to the museum of modern art, or with trying to find something to do on a Saturday with your family.
+I do like the adjective question.
+Like what word would you use to describe your experience with X?
+If they just get to choose one word, it’s a short answer question.
+What word would you use to describe your experience with, with The Simpsons, or with going to the museum of modern art, or with trying to find something to do on a Saturday with your family?

 If you can get those adjectives and that’s where a big quantity of them, you’ll see a lot of people saying for things to do with your family, you might say, “I think people would be frustrated because they can’t find things to do with their family.”

 Those are things that once you asked people to say the words, that can start opening up new ideas for your copy that makes you actually sound different and better.

 I think a lot of people will be really interested in what you’re gonna explain right there.
-You started to say it before I interrupted you because I think it was important to go through the previous steps a little bit more in detail so that people could understand what you meant.
+You started to say it before I interrupted you, because I think it was important to go through the previous steps a little bit more in detail so that people could understand what you meant.

-You can go on like Trip Advisor would have a lot of reviews for activities, Yelp might have some reviews for activities but you wanna go in and look at reviews for things that people are to use the terminology for jobs to be done, you wanna find other products that people are hiring to do the job your product is supposed to do for them.
+You can go on like Trip Advisor would have a lot of reviews for activities, Yelp might have some reviews for activities.
+But you wanna go in and look at reviews for things that people are to use the terminology for jobs to be done, you wanna find other products that people are hiring to do the job your product is supposed to do for them.

 Or some other place where you drop your kids off and they place in a tub of plastic ball things.
 You can look at other solutions that are being hired to do the job your product is supposed to do for people and you go through the reviews for those.

-This is a really quick exercise, it should be, it should block out about an hour of time but you should expect to fly through reviews where your job when you’re doing that is to really pay attention to the parts of the reviews that make you stop or pause.
+This is a really quick exercise.
+It should be, it should block out about an hour of time but you should expect to fly through reviews where your job when you’re doing that is to really pay attention to the parts of the reviews that make you stop or pause.

 You’re looking for objections that they had to actually going to do this activity in the first place, “It’s too far a drive.
 It only opens at 10:00 in the morning and my kids are up at 6:00AM and I need to get them out of the house by 7:00 or they’re gonna be nightmares.”

-What are these little things that you wouldn’t know without actually doing this eavesdropping activity, you’re paying attention to sticky language, to objections, to things that make you go, “What?
+What are these little things that you wouldn’t know without actually doing this eavesdropping activity?
+You’re paying attention to sticky language, to objections, to things that make you go, “What?
 What do they mean by that?
 That’s interesting, that’s a weird way to put that.”

 Louis: Step two, I suppose, how do you organize all of that then?

 How do you really put that on the page?
 You organize, you go through and you tag all of the research hopefully whether you’re using Evernote or the Airstory system or whatever it might be.
 If you’re using something to organize this research, that will make writing copy a whole lot easier.

 We get to this place where we have to organize the research and put it on the page.
 Again, we’re not summarizing the research at all.
 Your job is not to take what people said and find a way to make it sound like a marketer said it.

 Do not summarize or do not rewrite the things that you have heard people say.
-Take it exactly as it is, that’s a raw voice customer data that you need to write high converting copy.
+Take it exactly as it is.
+That’s a raw, voice of customer data that you need to write high converting copy.
 When you organize it on the page, you want to rely on old school frameworks.

-I wanna organize my messages on the page or in the email or whatever it is that I’m writing at this point, I wanna organize them, opening with problems, with the core problems, usually the bigger idea problem that’s being solved then agitating it.
+I wanna organize my messages on the page or in the email or whatever it is that I’m writing at this point, I wanna organize them.
+Opening with problems, with the core problems, usually the bigger idea problem that’s being solved–then agitating it.

 You talk about the why, the try, and the buy within solution.
 That’s one framework.
 What we’re selling people on doing something delightful on a weekend, we could lead what the problem.

-We might say there is a problem here, we should open with that problem then we’ll agitate the problem.
+We might say there is a problem here.
+We should open with that problem then we’ll agitate the problem.
 If it’s like, “I don’t know of anything to do with my kids on Saturday.”
 That’s my opening part of my headline based on something that I pulled from voice customer data then we wanna agitate it, what does that really look like?

 We pull in examples there.
-Ideally, If you’re using the right solution, you’re gonna start driving those agitation examples on the page like, “Your kids are freaking out by 11:00 in the morning and you need something.”
+Ideally, if you’re using the right solution, you’re gonna start driving those agitation examples on the page like, “Your kids are freaking out by 11:00 in the morning and you need something.”

 It’s The Simpsons museum in my backyard.
 Here’s what’s gonna make it so awesome, here is why you’re gonna love it, here are some pictures of what it looks like, here are some examples of people who had a great time there.

 That’s the tried idea and then a call to action.
 That’s the basic framework that we’d wanna start organizing our messages in.
 If the research isn’t showing that there is a strong problem here or that there is a big pain point to lead with, we could try a different framework.

 We just wanna start organizing what we’ve got.
 No point have we written a word.
 We’re starting to organize things that are gonna grab their attention like some cool statement that somebody made about how museums give their kids, I don’t even know.